“Three times four equals to…”

 2. Math 24 – Mental Math Cards

 Math 24 lets you practice mental math skills with numbers and operators on screen with a single goal of making it to 24.
 The game have stage mode and speed mode.
-The latter tests the automaticity level of your math fact fluency.
+The latter tests the automaticity level of your math facts fluency.
 Graphics are although minimalistic but adorn the gameplay.
 The best part is that it test an individual’s strategic abilities in maths.
 Kids can use different operator as per their strategy to make it to the 24 number.

 The stage mode have 15 levels and 300 well designed levels with varying difficulty level.
 More than 100,000 users play this game worldwide.
 It’s currently sitting 4.3 star rating at playstore.